tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

-### Automatically injecting Tasks

-This alternative keeps the idea of running user tasks inside of the Pipeline, but we make it easier for users by automatically appending integration tasks to the end of their pipeline / adding them as finally tasks.

-This has a few drawbacks:

-- We can't call tasks if the pipeline never runs.
-- The user pipeline needs to have access to all secrets, which limits what we can do with shared multitenant secrets.

 ### Storing integration statuses outside of Run status